 D. Within the thirty (30) days preceding the twenty-fifth (25th) annual anniversary of July 1, 2004, if the net win of the Tribe exceeds \$150,000,000 per year averaged over the three highest years between 2023 thru 2027, the Tribe's payment to the State shall equal 6% of the Tribe's annual net win, notwithstanding any other provision of this Compact.
-If in any year subsequent to 2028, the Tribe's net win again falls below \$150,000,000, the Tribe's payment shall correspond with the schedule established in Section XXXII.B.4, above.
+If in any year subsequent to 2028, the Tribe's net win again falls below \$150,000,000, the Tribe's payment shall correspond with the schedule established in Section XXXII.B.2, above.
 So long as the Tribe has paid out at least one 6% per annum payment of its net win to the State under this provision, it shall make payments at the 6% per annum rate at any time the Tribe's net win exceeds \$150,000,000.

-Section XXXII.E. is created as set forth below:
+Section XXXII.G. is created as set forth below:

-- E. The State and the Tribe agree to cooperate and to consult in the preparation of the budget of the State of Wisconsin to the extent it proposes the appropriation of the funds made available to the State of Wisconsin under this Section XXXII of the Compact.
+- G. The State and the Tribe agree to cooperate and to consult in the preparation of the budget of the State of Wisconsin to the extent it proposes the appropriation of the funds made available to the State of Wisconsin under this Section XXXII of the Compact.
 The State and the Tribe shall cooperate as is appropriate for governments that share their revenue to fund programs or activities to achieve goals of mutual interest. - 32.
-Section XXXV of the Compact, as created by Paragraph 5 of Amendment #1, is deleted in its entirety and replaced with the following:
+Section XXXIV of the Compact, as created by Paragraph 5 of Amendment #1, is deleted in its entirety and replaced with the following:

-Section XXXV.
+Section XXXIV.
 TRANSITION.

-- In the event that Section XXV (Effective Date and Duration) of the 2003 A. Amendments is disapproved, in whole or in part, by the Secretary of the Interior or are found unenforceable or invalid by a court of competent jurisdiction, the Tribe shall not be required to make any further payments under Section XXXII., above, and the parties shall negotiate in good faith to reach agreement on substitute provisions for Sections XXV and XXXII.
-In the event that any portion of the 2003 Amendments other than Section XXV is disapproved, in whole or in part, by the Secretary of the Interior or are found by a court of competent jurisdiction to be unenforceable or invalid, either party may serve on the other a demand for renegotiation of such portion of the amendments as is impacted.
+A. In the event that Section XXV (Effective Date and Duration) of the 2003 or are found unenforceable or invalid by a court of competent jurisdiction, the Tribe shall not be required to make any further payments under Section XXXII, above, and the parties shall negotiate in good faith to reach agreement on substitute provisions for Sections XXV and XXXII.
+In the event that any portion of the 2003 Amendments other than Section XXV is disapproved, in whole or in part, by the Secretary of the Interior or are found by a court of competent jurisdiction to be unenforceable or invalid, either party may serve on the other a demand for renegotiation of such portion of the amendments as are impacted.
 The parties shall negotiate in good faith to reach agreement on substitute provisions.
+If a mutually satisfactory solution is not achieved within sixty (60) days of the Secretary's action or the court's decision, the parties shall resolve the dispute pursuant to Section XXII. of the Compact, or if that provision is invalid, Section XXII of the 1991 Compact.

+Amendments is disapproved, in whole or in part, by the Secretary of the Interior parties agree that the 1998 Compact shall be deemed to have automatically renewed for an additional term of five years commencing on December 12, 2003 pursuant to Section XXV.B. of the 1998 Compact.

-If a mutually satisfactory solution is not achieved within sixty (60) days of the Secretary's action or the court's decision, the parties shall resolve the dispute pursuant to Section XXII. of the Compact, or if that provision is invalid, Section XXII of the 1991 Compact. - B. If the 2003 Amendments, or Section XXXII (Payment to the State) of the 2003 Amendments, are not approved or are found invalid or unenforceable the parties acknowledge their intent that the terms of the Compact, as amended on February 13, 1998, including Section XXV, thereof, shall remain in effect and shall govern the conduct of Class III gaming on Tribal lands for its full term.
-In addition the parties agree that the 1998 Compact shall be deemed to have automatically renewed for an additional term of five years commencing on September 30, 2003 pursuant to Section XXV.B. of the 1998 Compact. - 33.
-Section XXXVI of the Compact, as created by Paragraph 9 of Amendment #1 is deleted in its entirety and replaced with the following:
+B. If the 2003 Amendments, or Section XXXII (Payment to the State) of the 2003 Amendments, are not approved or are found invalid or unenforceable the parties acknowledge their intent that the terms of the Compact, as amended on June 11, 1998, including Section XXV, thereof, shall remain in effect and shall govern the conduct of Class III gaming on Tribal lands for its full term.
+In addition the

+33. Section XXXV of the Compact, as created by Paragraph 7 of Amendment #1 is deleted in its entirety and replaced with the following: